okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ### user.authentication.universal_logout

-**Description:** This event is triggered when an admin or system account triggers Universal Logout against an app instance.
+**Description:** This event triggers when Okta or an admin invokes Universal Logout against an app instance.
 It contains the app instance details for which the Universal Logout API was triggered.
-This event identifies when applications have had Universal Logout triggered for audit or debugging purposes.
+This event indicates when apps have had Universal Logout triggered for audit or debugging purposes.
 This event is only triggered once.
-It's only triggered for applications that have been configured for Universal Logout.
-You can configure it under Entity risk policy, Continuous Access, or in an admin-initiated Clear User Session.
+It's only triggered for apps that have been configured for Universal Logout.
+You can configure it in an Entity risk policy or Continuous Access, or invoke it manually from the user profile.

 | Key event properties | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |